sparors/ussd-docs/source/docs/using-decision.md

 ### equal

-*equal* method compares the users input and set the output when there match.
-You can ensure variable type is compare by setting the strict parameter to true.
+*equal* method compares the users input and set the output when they match.
+You can ensure the variable type is compared by setting the strict parameter to true.

 ```php
 <?php